Green Jobs: Good for People, Planet and Prosperity

 The ASEAN Declaration on Promoting Green Jobs for Equity and Inclusive Growth of ASEAN Community was adopted on 13 November 2018 by the ASEAN Leaders at the 33rd ASEAN Summit in Singapore.

-The Declaration aims to achieve better understanding of green jobs and green skills in fostering green workplace practices, especially in the renewable energy, agriculture, construction, energy, forestry, manufacturing, transport, waste management, urbanisation, tourism, industry, and technology sectors.
+The Declaration aims to achieve better understanding of green jobs and green skills in fostering green workplace practices, especially in the renewable energy, agriculture, construction, energy, forestry, manufacturing, transport, waste management, urbanisation, tourism, industry, and technology sectors, among others.

-This declaration outlines a commitment to undertake several actions aimed at promoting green jobs and green skills within the member states (AMS) of the organisation.
+This declaration outlines a commitment to undertake several actions aimed at promoting green jobs and green skills within AMS.
 These actions are subject to existing national laws, regulations, and policies.

 ASEAN Declaration on Promoting Green Jobs for Equity and Inclusive Growth of ASEAN Community